ThomWright/ThomWright.github.io/_drafts/alerting-for-slos.md

 </div>

-By looking at how long it takes to exhaust the error budget, we see that we can justify a much longer detection time.
-So our alerting rule becomes:
+By looking at how long it takes to exhaust the error budget, we see that we can justify a much longer detection time, which gives us better **precision**.
+So our alerting rule now becomes:

-- **Error threshold:** 0.1%<br>
+- **Burn rate:** 1<br>
 - **Alert window:** 3 days

+## Urgency

-Now, if it takes a really long time to exhaust the error budget, do we even need to send an alert and potentially wake someone up?
-Maybe we can just send a notification for someone to investigate during working hours.
+Now, if it takes a really long time to exhaust the error budget, do we even need to send page someone and potentially wake them up?
+In this case, perhaps we could just send a notification for someone to investigate during working hours.

 To do this, we can create **multiple alerting rules**.
 A short window for high burn rates and a long window for low burn rates.
 For the low burn rates, we might not need to page someone urgently, but instead send a notification to investigate later.